2016 World Monuments Watch

 Since the Watch

-Emergency conservation works funded by the archdiocese of Lima were carried out from February to July, 2016.
-Intended to halt the building’s deterioration until a complete restoration plan can be implemented, these works included, among other measures, cleaning, fumigation, and cataloguing of the building’s historic fabric.
+Emergency conservation works funded by the Archdiocese of Lima were carried out from February to July, 2016.
+Intended to halt the building’s deterioration until a complete restoration plan can be implemented, these works included cleaning, fumigation, cataloguing of the building’s historic fabric, among other measures.
+WMF Peru continues to support the Archdiocese’s efforts to rehabilitate the historic building.